brennanbrown/WatermelonClub/index.md

 ### Who We Are

-This resource hub is compiled by students at Mount Royal University in Mohkínstsis (Calgary), building on work started by Watermelon Club.
+This resource hub was created by student organizers in Mohkínstsis (Calgary) and is now maintained by Berry House.
 We are none of us Palestinian, Arab, or Muslim ourselves, and we have made every effort to center and amplify Palestinian voices.

 **Our Commitment:**
 - Center Palestinian voices and leadership